FabianVolkers/Foundations-of-Software-Engineering/challenges/ch-03-restaurants-textfile/README.md

 1. `style.css`

    The CSS file is optional for the functionality we want to implement.
-It does make the website look a bit nicer however.
+It does make the website look a bit more pleasing to look at however.

 Credits: Fabian Volkers' reference solution to this problem in Foundation 2020.